domomm/dndNotes/The Moon's Rest/notes/sesh 09.md

 otw to the capital, roots get larger
 We made RoD.
-Ling Min (slender rogue like physique), Chang Wei (John Wayne),Liu Fang (bulky SCrawny beard), Chen Jen are new friends.
+Li Ming (slender rogue like physique), Chang Wei (John Wayne),Liu Fang (bulky SCrawny beard), Chen Jen are new friends.
 Were part of SY.
 Got to an outpost: The Cerulian.
 There's like a couple of tower where we can see cool thigns.

+Bul-Seung